 The American Revolution followed this pattern quite well.
 The majority of the people had not yet reached the idea of actually starting a revolution.
 Many saw the Revolutionists as troublemakers.
-Then on January 10, 1776, Thomas Paine published his pamphlet Common Sense.
+Then on January 10th, 1776, Thomas Paine published his pamphlet Common Sense.
 Paine migrated to the British American colonies in 1774 with the help of Ben Franklin.
 Paine signed his work anonymously "by an Englishman".
-It took just three months (one pi cycle) to sell over 100,000 copies to the two million residents of the 13 colonies.
-Paine won the title Father of the American Revolution, for it was his writing that inspired the people.
+It took just 3 months, one Pi cycle, to sell over 100,000 copies to the two million residents of the 13 colonies.
+Paine won the title - Father of the American Revolution for it was his writing that inspired the people.
 He astutely identified the problem with government.
-They always confused the nation with government believing they, and not the people, were all that mattered.
+They always confused the nation with government believing they were all that mattered, not the people.

 Thomas Paine moved to France where he became deeply involved in the French Revolution.
-He wrote Rights of Man (1791) in defense of the French Revolution.
-He was tried in absentia in England and found guilty of the crime of seditious libel against Edmund Burke.
-The British government under William Pitt the Younger was deeply concerned that the French Revolution would infect Britain and all of Thomas Paine's works were banned in Britain.
+He wrote Rights of Man (1791), in part a defense of the French Revolution.
+He was tried in absentia in England and of course found guilty of the crime of seditious libel against Edmund Burke.
+The British government under William Pitt the Younger, was deeply concerned that the French Revolution would infect Britain.
+All works of Thomas Paine were banned in

+Britain.
 This British token clearly makes the hatred of Paine quite distinct.